Released: 17th June 2002

 Chart run: 3-6-7-9-11-19-28-34-44-60

-We’re a complicated crowd as pop fans.
-For while we want our favourite acts to dazzle us with the extraordinary, we also love them taking the time to have a humble moment and remind us that underneath the façade, they’re just like us.
+Pop fans can be complicated, for many indulge and celebrate the extravagant, untouchable spectacle of their favourite act, while also revelling in them showing humility and a suggestion that beneath the façade lies a relatable, ordinary person.
 Whether Christina Milian needed to do that two singles into her career is debatable.
-But presumably When You Look At Me was an opportunity to debunk any presumptions over delusions of grandeur that might have formed following the extremely lavish video for AM To PM, even if the visual treatment for this song is similarly expensively styled.
+But When You Look At Me was, nonetheless, an opportunity to debunk any presumptions over delusions of grandeur that might have formed following the extremely lavish video for AM To PM, even if the visual treatment for this song is similarly expensively styled.

-The sudden divergence in theme may be why the video concept is relatively abstract from the lyrics (we certainly wouldn’t have fancied trying to storyboard anything more literal).
+The sudden divergence in theme may be why the video concept is relatively abstract from the lyrics.
 Instead, the visuals see rapid cuts jumping between Christina Milian in four different outfits performing the song.
-It’s a slightly weird choice because in some respects it’s at complete odds with the message being conveyed in the song.
-If Christina Milian wanted people to think she’s down to earth and not at all superficial, it might not have been the best decision to dress her in stylish outfits, accessorised with hefty items of jewellery and expensive-looking sunglasses.
-In itself it’s not a bad video; arguably some of the transitions are a bit too rapid, and although Christina Milian looks fierce, every time she strikes a sassy pose, the shot cuts too prematurely for it to land properly.
-Nonetheless, it seems like a lot of effort has gone into giving the video a slick, clean aesthetic.
-But we think it fair to say there wasn’t a lot of joined-up thinking in terms of how it was showcasing the song.
+It’s a slightly weird choice which – in some respects – is at complete odds with the message being conveyed in the song.
+If Christina Milian wanted people to think she’s down to earth not superficial, dressing in stylish outfits, accessorised with hefty items of jewellery and expensive-looking sunglasses doesn’t really help her cause.
+Yet, this isn’t a bad video for what it is, even if some of the transitions are arguably a bit too rapid because every time Christina Milian strikes a sassy pose, the shot cuts too prematurely for it to land properly.
+Nonetheless, a lot of effort has gone into giving the video a slick, clean aesthetic, despite the lack of joined-up thinking in terms of how it was related to the song.